Mazatlán Carnaval 2015!

 To some degree the re-branding didn't really stick: many older Mazatlecos still refer to him as Rey Feo...

-This is definitely going to be a Banda Bash, with musical entertainment by Chuy Lizarraga and his Banda Tierra Sinaloense, Banda de Mesillas, Grupo Punto Final, Los Horscopos de Durango and Jorge Cordero, Banda de Mesillas, Grupo Punto Final and Jorge Cordero.
+In 2014 the King's coronation was definitely a Banda Bash, with musical entertainment by Chuy Lizarraga and his Banda Tierra Sinaloense, Banda de Mesillas, Grupo Punto Final, Los Horscopos de Durango and Jorge Cordero, Banda de Mesillas, Grupo Punto Final and Jorge Cordero.